13 Methods to Blend Colored Pencils

 Blending Technique

-I use the same coloring technique no matter which blending method I plan to use.
+I use the same coloring technique regardless of the blending method I plan to use.

-1. With a light touch, apply several layers of color.
-Too much color can cause wax bloom, and pressing too hard can burnish the paper so that you cannot add more color or blend effectively.
+Apply several layers of color with a light touch.
+Too much color can cause wax bloom, and pressing too hard can burnish the paper, making it impossible to add more color or blend effectively.

-2. Keeping your pencil sharp helps fill in the little dips and valleys (the tooth) in your paper for better coverage.
+Keeping your pencil sharp helps fill in the little dips and valleys (the tooth) in your paper, resulting in better coverage.

-4. After at least 6 or 7 light layers have been applied, start blending.
+After applying at least 6 or 7 light layers, start blending.
 There needs to be enough color applied for the blending medium to work.

 Color Little Circles